 What you will do:

-Experience may include but not be limited to a combination of the following:
+Experience may include a combination of the following:

-Two years of experience as an Environmental Specialist 3, at the Department of Ecology.
+One year of experience as an Environmental Specialist 4, at the Department of Ecology.

 Special Requirements/Conditions of Employment: